How to Setup Razer Tiamat 7.1 v2 for Best Gaming Sound Experience

 But to get that 7.1 audio, you need to do some tweaking by using the Realtek Audio Console.
 Now before we move ahead, please ensure your motherboard supports 7.1 audio and Connector Retasking via Realtek Audio Console

-To find out, download and installing the Realtek Audio Console via Microsoft Store.
+To find out, download and install the Realtek Audio Console via the Microsoft Store.
 Then follow these steps,

 Realtek Audio Control App